French Family Association

 3.8 Thankful French, b.
 1756 (according to following source, p.
 582) in New England (probably CT, MA, or RI), d.
 19 Nov 1841 in Montgomery, Hampden, MA, m.
 James Wheeler (brother of William, her sister’s husband), ca. 1773 when Thankful was 17 in New London, New London, CT.
 She was named after her mother’s sister.
 From “The Genealogical and Encyclopedic History of the Wheeler Family in America” by Albert Gallatin Wheeler, American College of Genealogy, 1914.

-4.3* Judge John French, b.
+4.3 Judge John French, b.
 16 May 1764 in Montgomery, Hampden, MA, m.
-Desire Bull.
+Desire Bull ca. 1785 in PA.
 John was a noted lawyer of Otsego County, NY.
 Desire is in the 1860 census with her daughter and son-in-law, age 94 .
 She is not in the 1870 census, perhaps passed away .
-In 1812, John immigrated to New York, NY, via ship.

-John was in the migration to NY moving to Hapersfield/Otego Otsego, NY after the Revolutionary War.
+John was in the migration to NY moving to Harpersfield/Otego Otsego, NY after the Revolutionary War.
 John was a tough man not afraid of a good fight and so it is written in Otsego there was a fight among the early settlers and Peter Scramling and John French were selected to “fight it out.”
 (See page 150, 151 History of Otego.)
+For further information on Judge John French and his descendants, see the First Generation of FFA Chart #203.

 4.5 Abigail French, b.
 25 Jun 1768 in Montgomery, Hampden, MA, m.
 Colonel Elisha Bundy on 30 Nov 1785 in Montgomery, MA by the Pastor of the Congregational Church in Westfield, Hampden, MA, d. after 18 Jun 1855 in Ohio.
 They had 11 children.
 She received a pension of $30.78 per annum commencing on 4 Mar 1848.